Jordan Anderson (racing driver): Early career

+2016–2017

 In 2016, Anderson joined Bolen Motorsports for the full Truck schedule, driving the No. 66 Silverado with sponsorship from Columbia, SC – Famously Hot.
-After securing the last qualifying spot to race at Daytona in February, the team went on to log 8 Top 20 finishes throughout the season.
+After securing the last qualifying spot to race at Daytona in February, the team went on to log eight top-twenty finishes throughout the season.
 Anderson's truck garnered national attention in September as it was funded thanks in part to a "Fueled by Fans" campaign with over 120 fans sponsoring the truck to pay for a new motor for the team.
-Anderson would go on to finish in the Top 20 in the championship standings by only a mere point in the series for a second straight year.
-He also ran five Xfinity races in 2016, four for Obaika Racing and the season finale for Precision Performance Motorsports.
+Anderson would go on to finish in the top-twenty in the championship standings by only a mere point in the series for a second straight year.
+He also ran five Xfinity races in 2016, four for Obaika Racing and one for Precision Performance Motorsports.

 Anderson started off 2017 by failing to qualify at Daytona with Mike Harmon Racing.
 After his No. 12 truck (which borrowed owner points from Rick Ware Racing) crashed at Atlanta, Anderson was left with no truck to drive for the season and made a website – SponsorJordan.com – for the fans to fund him a truck.
 While raising funds, Anderson started and parked RSS Racing's second car.
 Due to the large time gaps between races, Anderson was back two races later at Kansas Speedway.
 He also ran one race in the NASCAR Xfinity Series for B. J. McLeod Motorsports, at Dover International Speedway.
 Starting at Kansas, Anderson teamed up with TJL Motorsports to use TJL's owner points while bringing his own equipment to the track.
 He missed two races due to TJL having other drivers signed to drive, but otherwise ran the rest of the season and would go on to finish in the top 20 in the CWTS driver points for a third straight season.
 Besides his spring SponsorJordan.com initiative, Anderson received additional help throughout the season from former NASCAR driver Kenny Wallace after Gateway and ran another fan-funded campaign to close out the season.